geodynamics/aspect/benchmarks/buiter_et_al_2016_jsg/doc/buiter_et_al_2016_jsg.md

 cold, brittle crust is substantially more complicated than that of the hot, ductile rocks in the mantle.
-At the same time, the processes that act in such situations are surprisingly easy to replicate and visualize using simple &ldquo;sand box&rdquo; experiments in which one fills a volume with layers of differently-colored sand and compresses or stretches the volume.
+At the same time, the processes that act in such situations are surprisingly easy to replicate and visualize using simple "sand box" experiments in which one fills a volume with layers of differently-colored sand and compresses or stretches the volume.
 Examples of the patterns one can then observe in these do-it-yourself models are shown in Fig. [2].